sine2pi/MHA/README.md

-cant find good ai help these days..
+#### cant find good ai help these days.. thats even a faux table of contents.
 ---

 # MHA: Variations of Multihead Attention Blocks